Hospitality & Tourism Management with Co-op Diploma Program

 Explain the hotel/resort front and back of house departments and their roles.

-Graduates of the Hospitality & Tourism Management with Co-op diploma are prepared for supervisory and coordination roles across every sector of B.C.’s hospitality and tourism industry — and for many, the co-op placement is where their first role originates.
+Graduates of hospitality & tourism management with co-op diplomas are prepared for supervisory and coordination roles across every sector of Canada’s hospitality and tourism industry — and for many, the co-op placement is where their first role originates.
 Career opportunities include:

 • Front Desk Supervisor